If You Ice Fish, You Should Have This Piece Of Safety Gear

 A simple, inexpensive piece of gear could save your life.

 If you're hitting the ice for any reason, check the thickness as you go.
 Use a crowbar or ice chisel to check the thickness as you get further from shore.
 The Maine Warden Service shows you how in the video above.
+The video was live streamed back in 2017, but has evergreen ice safety tips.

 A piece of gear everyone should have is ice picks.
 Ice picks are found at most outdoor outfitters.
 Amazon sells various styles for around $10.
+Picks should be kept on your person, readily accessible in case of emergency.
+They do you no good if left at the bottom of your pack basket.

 Stay safe, and happy fishing.